Demand Forecasting in Logistics: Methods, Process & Accuracy

 - Adjust operations to avoid overstocking or understocking

-- Minimize detention and demurrage costs
+- Minimize detention and demurrage costs through better capacity planning

-- Improve customer satisfaction through on-time delivery
+- Improve customer satisfaction through reliable on time delivery

 - Make informed decisions about inventory management, transportation planning, and resource allocation